Victorians of Color/Victorian Empire

 Women & Empire

-Our course looks at how women imagined, encountered, and experienced the British and American empires.
+Our course looks at how women imagined, encountered, and experienced global empires.
 Barred from political suffrage for all of human history except the last century or so, how did women participate in the creation and sustenance of empire as a political project?
-We will look at works by women authors based in the US and UK as well as texts by authors from the imperial outposts and those who lived globally as a part of various imperial diasporas.
+We will examine how women understood and represented key imperial discourses and events, like settler colonialism, Abolition, marriage reform, partitions, and global diasporas.
+Gendered identities help conceptualize imperial endeavors—often undertaken in the name of “women and children.”
+Imperial gender norms also simultaneously transform global understandings of gender.
+Our course focuses on women’s literary production as they are frequently viewed as imperial helpmeets but overlooked as the intellectual interlocutors of imperial thought.
 Overall, we will investigate not just the role that empire plays in shaping women’s identity but also how certain versions of feminine identity continue to depend on imperial myths.

 Image Details: Indian suffragettes in the Women's Coronation Procession, London, on June 17, 1911 [Museum of London/Heritage Images/Getty Images]